Termites: Frequently Asked Questions

 Q. What if no evidence of termites is found?

 A. Richland Termite and Pest Control will provide you with a written report stating that no visible evidence of infestation has been found in the area that was inspected.
 It is important to periodically perform a re inspection, particularly if other nearby structures indicate the presence of termites.

 Q. If the inspection shows termites are present, what should be done?

 A. Our termite inspection report should be available within 24 hours after inspection.
 If the inspection reveals the presence of termites or other wood destroying insects, it is necessary to quickly treat the property to prevent any further damage.
-Richland Termite will provide you with all the necessary information as well as a quote for the cost to treat an active termite infestation as well as the cost for damage repairs.
+Richland Termite and Pest Control will provide you with all the necessary information as well as a quote for the cost to treat an active termite infestation as well as the cost for damage repairs.

 Q. Will my family have to vacate the house during treatment?

 A. Not necessarily.
 It depends upon whether the infestation is located inside your dwelling.
 Treatment for subterranean termites can be accomplished without vacating your home.
-After the termite inspection, Richland Termite inspectors will explain to you exactly what procedures are necessary to correct the infestation and any resulting termite damage.
+After the termite inspection, Richland Termite and Pest Control inspectors will explain to you exactly what procedures are necessary to correct the infestation and any resulting termite damage.